labai/deci/README.md

 ## What it isn't
 Deci does not reinvent math algorithms - at its core, it reuses Java’s `BigDecimal`.

-Remark: there is also an optimized Deci implementation in the `tinydec-d4` branch, where small numbers are stored using an `Int`.
+Remark: there is also an optimized Deci implementation in the `tinydec` branch, where small numbers are stored using an `Int`.
 This can reduce memory usage and improve performance (by up to 2–3x) in most real-world scenarios.
 This version has not been released yet.

 ## Math in code